 - Teachers on the Estuary Maine Workshop - From July 10-12, the Wells National Estuarine Research Reserve will hold a Teachers on the Estuary Workshop in Wells, Maine.
 This free, three-day, field and research-based workshop is geared toward middle and high school teachers and will focus on sea level rise, climate change, blue carbon, watersheds, and estuaries.

-- Teachers on the Estuary Rhode Island Workshop - From August 8-10, the Narragansett Bay National Estuarine Research Reserve will hold a Teachers on the Estuary Workshop, on Prudence Island, Rhode Island.
+- Teachers on the Estuary Rhode Island Workshop - From August 8-10, the Narragansett Bay National Estuarine Research Reserve will hold a Teachers on the Estuary Workshop (PDF, 614 KB), on Prudence Island, Rhode Island.
 This free, three-day, field and research-based workshop is geared toward middle and high school teachers and will focus on estuaries and impacts of climate change on salt marshes.
 All meals and lodging will be provided.
 Space is limited.
 Applications will be accepted until June 9.

 Other Items of Interest

 Boston Harbor Ecosystem Network - The Northeastern University’s Marine Science Center has launched the Boston Harbor Ecosystem Network (BHEN, formerly Boston Harbor Habitat Coalition) to bring together stakeholders working on coastal/estuarine management, research, education, and/or civic engagement within this region, which stretches from Saugus to Hull.
 The Science Center serves as the MassBays National Estuary Program’s Regional Service Provider for the Metro Boston region.
 The BHEN will meet twice a year, and has also begun to host colleague field trips to showcase a particular site.
 Persons interested in being informed of BHEN happenings are encouraged to subscribe to the BHEN e-newsletter.
-In collaboration with MIT Sea Grant, BHEN also recently launched a Facebook page and an informal discussion listserv, which are also open to all.
+In collaboration with MIT Sea Grant, BHEN also recently launched a Facebook page.

 Climate Adaptation Communications Work Group Survey - UMass Amherst and the Northeast Climate Science Center are forming a new Massachusetts Climate Adaptation Communications Work Group to provide communication resources and support for people working on climate adaptation.
 The work group is seeking survey participants to gather information on communication needs and challenges from those that work in this field.
 This survey is anonymous.